WantingTan/Yelp-Data-Analysis/Yelp Data Analysis/ReadMe.md

 **Steps:**

-1. The processed csv file containing the Yelp and Temperature is read for US - [Data Source](Other Files)
+1. The processed csv file containing the Yelp and Temperature is read for US - <a href="Other Files">Data Source</a>
 2. The Yelp data is joined with the temperature data.
 3. For each city the number of attractions and average temperature is calculated
 4. Temperature data is already preprocessed and obtained as average for each state in US